 • General Parking: Available along Main Street, in public lots, or on the first two floors of the Center Street Garage (Note: the 3rd floor of the garage is for permit holders only).

-• Restricted Parking: To respect neighborhood residents, parking is strictly prohibited along Spring and Coloma Streets.
+• Restricted Parking: To respect neighborhood residents, parking is STRICTLY PROHIBITED along Spring and Coloma Streets.
+The City of Placerville recently increased parking fees and parking enforcement will be active on the day of the tour.

 • ADA Parking: Exceptionally limited accessible parking is available in the rear lot of the Episcopal Church of Our Saviour (2979 Coloma St.).
 Please reserve these spaces strictly for those with mobility concerns.